 Alterations are said to have been carried out, mainly to the fittings, in 1960 (see below), but the only repairs recorded are those in 1968-69 by R G Covell, with his partner A E T Matthews.
 These mainly affected the roof and belfry (ICBS).
-More recently there have been extensive alterations at the west end, including a new west gallery and an altered entrance through the south aisle.
+More recently there have been extensive alterations at the west end, including a new west gallery and an altered entrance on the south side.
 In the process, some of the stained glass has been obscured.
-The pews shown in the 1980 photograph below have been replaced by chairs.
+The pews shown in the 1980 photograph have been replaced by chairs.

 Font: Round and plain.
 Its date is indeterminate.

 1. East window (1895) and west nave windows (1895 and 1897) by C E Kempe.
 The latter were in the sanctuary until 1960 (Collins p310).